codingMustache/codingMustache/README.md

 ## Joke of the Day

-Never Trust Someone With Graph Paper...

-They're always plotting something.
+Why did the kid throw the clock out the window?
+He wanted to see time fly!

 ## Daily Trivia

-.at is the top-level domain for what country?
+What does the acronym CDN stand for in terms of networking?
- 1. Argentina
+ 1. Content Delivery Network
- 2. Australia
+ 2. Computational Data Network
- 3. Austria
+ 3. Content Distribution Network
- 4. Angola
+ 4. Compressed Data Network

 <details>
   <summary>Answer</summary>
-  Austria
+  Content Delivery Network
 </details>